w3f/polkadot-spec/docs/sect-block-production.md

 ## -sec-num- Introduction {#id-introduction-3}

 The Polkadot Host uses BABE protocol for block production.
-It is designed based on Ouroboros praos .
+It is designed based on Ouroboros praos.
 BABE execution happens in sequential non-overlapping phases known as an ***epoch***.
-Each epoch on its turn is divided into a predefined number of slots.
+Each epoch is divided into a predefined number of slots.
 All slots in each epoch are sequentially indexed starting from 0.
 At the beginning of each epoch, the BABE node needs to run [Block-Production-Lottery](sect-block-production#algo-block-production-lottery) to find out in which slots it should produce a block and gossip to the other block producers.
 In turn, the block producer node should keep a copy of the block tree and grow it as it receives valid blocks from other block producers.
-A block producer prunes the tree in parallel by eliminating branches that do not include the most recent finalized blocks ([Definition -def-num-ref-](chap-state#defn-pruned-tree)).
+A block producer prunes the tree in parallel by eliminating branches that do not include the most recently finalized blocks ([Definition -def-num-ref-](chap-state#defn-pruned-tree)).

 ### -sec-num- Block Producer {#id-block-producer}

-A **block producer**, noted by ${\mathcal{{P}}}_{{j}}$, is a node running the Polkadot Host which is authorized to keep a transaction queue and which it gets a turn in producing blocks.
+A **block producer**, noted by ${\mathcal{{P}}}_{{j}}$, is a node running the Polkadot Host, which is authorized to keep a transaction queue and which it gets a turn in producing blocks.

 ### -sec-num- Block Authoring Session Key Pair {#id-block-authoring-session-key-pair}